 Figure 1.
-Graphical representation describing a priori expectations (E) about the relationship between beta diversity and beta deviation with community size in Brazil and Finland.
+Graphical representation describing a priori expectations (E) about the relationship between beta diversity and beta deviation with community size in Brazil (vermilion) and Finland (blue).

 The study sites in Finland were situated in the western part of the country.
-We sampled 100 streams that were distributed in 20 watersheds (as described above) with spatial extents of ca. 500 km and 300 km in north-south and in east-west directions, respectively (Fig. S2).
+We sampled 100 streams that were distributed in 20 watersheds (as described above) with spatial extents of ca. 500 km and 300 km in north-south and in east-west directions (Fig. S2).
 The streams drain watersheds covered with agriculture and boreal forests.
 Western Finland has four typical seasons: a long winter that lasts from November to March, a short spring from April to May, a short summer from June to August, and an autumn period from September to October.
 Sampling was done in September 2014.
 Streams were generally of the same order within each watershed, but varied among watersheds, including 2nd and 3rd order streams in Brazil, and a few 4th order streams in Finland.
-In Brazil, maximum distances between pairs of streams within watersheds varied from 2.48 to 8.86 Km, whereas in Finland it varied from 12.77 to 109.5 Km.
+In Brazil, maximum distances between pairs of streams within watersheds varied from 2.48 to 8.86 km, whereas in Finland it varied from 12.77 to 109.5 km.
 Most in-stream abiotic variables varied within a similar range and had similar mean values between regions, except conductivity, total nitrogen and total phosphorus, which were much higher in Finland.
 A more detailed description of both regions can be found in Heino et al. (2018).

 At each of the 100 stream sites in both regions, we took a 2-minute kick-net sample (net mesh size: 0.5 mm), which was composed of four 30-seconds sample units obtained in the main microhabitats at a riffle site (e.g., which considered differences in current velocity, depth, benthic particle size and macrophyte cover).
 The four sample units were pooled, preserved in alcohol in the field and taken to the laboratory for further processing and identification.
 All insects were separated from debris and the following taxonomic orders were identified to genus level: Ephemeroptera, Odonata, Plecoptera, Megaloptera, Trichoptera and Coleoptera.
 We sampled 16,113 individuals, distributed among 83 genera in Brazil, and 86,048 individuals (77 genera) in Finland.
 The mean number of genera per stream was 17.84 (standard deviation = 7.46) in Brazil and 14.01 (sd = 5.07) in Finland, while the mean number of individuals per stream was 181.50 (sd = 111.38) and 886.57 (sd = 700.73), respectively (Heino et al. 2018).